-Daily mathematics sessions include opportunities to review knowledge previously taught; develop and rehearse written calculations and introduce new concepts, developing knowledge and understanding through a mixture of fluency tasks and reasoning or problem solving work.
+Daily mathematics sessions include opportunities to review knowledge previously taught; develop and rehearse written calculations and introduce new concepts.
+We develop knowledge and understanding through a mixture of fluency tasks and reasoning or problem solving work.
 Teachers provide time for ‘Number Talk’ and children are encouraged to explain the range of methods that could be used and their reasoning.
-Due to this, we see consistency in the structure of lessons across phases which ensures pace, purpose and progress.
-Pre-learning tasks and assessments, which are regularly used, allow for learning to be moved on as appropriate however, all staff are also aware of the need for consolidation to embed learning.

 The Written Calculations Policy clearly sets out the steps needed to ensure understanding of procedures prior to moving on to formal written methods.
-Decisions about when to progress through the steps are based on the security of understanding and readiness to move on.
 The policy ensures consistency in the teaching of written calculations.
-Termly assessments (Y1-6) are made to monitor progress in year group written methods and interventions and lessons time are dedicated to enable children to achieve the expected calculation method for their year group programme of study.

 Maths is also incorporated from Y1-6 into Morning Challenge work where children are given opportunities to rehearse concepts previously taught to embed and apply learning.

 Click on the buttons below to view the objectives within your child’s year group programme of study:

 In all classes, there are children of differing mathematical ability and attainment.
 We recognise this and provide suitable learning opportunities for all children by matching the challenge of the task to the ability of the child.

 We achieve this through a range of strategies – in some lessons through differentiated group work, and in others by organising the children to work in pairs on open-ended problems.